Golden Shamrock Club

 Nottingham St Patrick’s Day Festival

-The Nottingham St Patrick’s day Festival has been held in Nottingham for the past 21 years, with the first in the Centenary Year 2000.
+The Nottingham St Patrick’s Day Festival started in the year 2000.
 The festival needs planning and support.
 Everyone is welcome to come and join the Committee, which holds its meetings, beginning in September each year, in the rear office at the Irish Centre.